jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 # How to reason about numerical code optimization on modern processors - Part 1 : The problem and choosing a good algorithm

 ​	This article is for anyone that would like to know how to reason about the performance of their numerical code, and how to improve it.
 To do so I would like to invite you, the reader, to follow me through the steps I went through to optimize a single computation: the computation of the density of a particle system in the Smoothed Particle Hydrodynamics (SPH) method.
-In this first part I would like to present the problem, the naïve implementation and a very common optimization used in the SPH literature called the fast neighbour search method, sometimes also called cell linked list search method.
+In this first part I would like to present the problem, the naïve implementation and a very common optimization used in the SPH literature called the Cell Linked List method.

 ​	For most users, most of the complexity involved in implementing fast and efficient algorithms is hidden behind frameworks and libraries, such as Numpy, Pandas, Tensorflow or even mapReduce.
 Nevertheless, for any problem bigger than prototype, it is important to know to correctly use those libraries and understand which premises they are built upon, so to not slow down your code unnecessarily.